 Beyond the CUNY Common Core, Hunter requires students to complete 12 credits for the Hunter Focus.
 These credits are part of the CUNY College Option – an additional set of requirements in the baccalaureate programs that encourage students to delve more deeply in the specialties of the colleges.
 The Hunter focus emphasizes foreign language and concentrated study – two areas of study that highlight Hunter’s current and historic focus on the liberal arts.

 Hunter students are expected to attain fourth-semester proficiency in a foreign language, regardless of where the learning took place.
 After this goal has been met, students should begin concentrated study in an area outside of their first major.
 The composition of the Hunter Focus will vary depending on students’ language proficiency at the time of matriculation.
-Students who have to take a beginning language course but have already fulfilled their World Cultures requirement with a different class may apply all their language credits (0-12) to the Hunter Focus.
+Students who have to take a beginning language course must apply all their language credits to the Hunter Focus.
 Students in the Hunter College School of Nursing may fulfill their entire 12 credits of Hunter Focus by taking three “STEM variant” science courses in addition to the STEM courses used to fulfill the CUNY Common Core.

 Hunter Focus in Foreign Language.
 The goal of the foreign language competency requirement is to help students attain cross-cultural knowledge and communicate in a language other than English.
 In studying foreign languages, their literatures and cultures, students acquire new perspectives on how people think, view the world, express themselves, and communicate with one another.
 Language study sensitizes students to the differences between their own culture and that of others, an important factor in an interconnected and interdependent world.
 Foreign Language Requirement